-Here’s an example: Apple Inc. currently trades at $186.87.
-One put option in Apple with a strike of 185 and the July 6 expiration costs around $3 per share and it covers 100 shares.
+Here’s an example.
+Let's say Apple Inc. currently trades at $186.87.
+1 put option in Apple with a strike of 185 and the July 6 expiration costs around $3 per share.
+It covers 100 shares.

-You’ll have to pay $300 for one put.
-And, if you do that, your long position in Apple will be protected until July 6.
-With the purchase, you would limit your potential loss to $4.87 per share until July 6.
+You’ll have to pay $300 for 1 put.
+Then your long position in Apple will be protected until July 6.
+With the purchase, you limit your potential loss to $4.87 per share until July 6.
 Do the math by adding the premium of $3 to the difference between the market price and the strike of the put.

 If Apple closes at $180 on July 6, you’ll exercise the option.
 This means that you are going to use the right to sell Apple at $185 and instead of losing $7, you’ll only lose $4.87.
-If Apple closes at $190 on July 6, your total profit would be $0.13, because you would make $3.13 by owning shares and you would lose the premium you paid for the insurance.
+If Apple closes at $190 on July 6, your total profit would be $0.13, because you would make $3.13 by owning shares.
+You would lose the premium you paid for the insurance.